Frequently Asked Questions

 MN-ADDM was designed to identify the prevalence of autism in 4- and 8-year-olds in Anoka, Hennepin, and Ramsey counties.
 Its purpose was not to figure out the causes of autism.
 It can help MN-ADDM understand who lives with autism so it can advocate for resources and policies that support families and individuals with ASD.

-27. How is the CDC studying the causes of ASD?
+27. What is the CDC doing to study the causes of ASD?

 28. Do immunizations cause ASD?

-29. Immunization rates for Somali children have gone down over time, so why did ASD rates go up?
+29. Immunizations rates for Somali children have gone down over time, so why did ASD rates go up?

 This tells us that avoiding vaccines does not prevent ASD in children.
-We understand that parents are afraid their child may develop ASD and want answers for what causes ASD.
-We know it's not vaccines, but we don't yet know all the causes of ASD.
-Finding those answers would help end fears about vaccines.
+We understand that parents are fearful their child may develop ASD and want answers for what causes ASD.
+We know it's not vaccines, but we don't yet know what all of the causes of ASD are, and finding those answers would help put to rest fears about vaccines.
 We hope that resources can be dedicated to understanding what really does cause ASD and, even more importantly, what treatments, supports, and services work to improve the lives of people with ASD and their families.
 It is important to talk with your doctor at your well child visits about your child's development and also about any concerns you might have about vaccinations.

 30. Why are we still looking at prevalence when we know a high percentage of children in Minnesota have ASD?